RoboRabbit666/Deep-Learning-For-Earthquake-Magnitude-Estimation/README.md

-# Earthquake Magnitude Estimation using Deep Learning
+# Earthquake Magnitude Estimation using Bayesian Deep Learning

 ## Overview
 This repository contains the implementation of deep learning approaches for single-station earthquake magnitude estimation, building upon and enhancing the MagNet architecture.